hmisonne/MicroService_Chirper/README.md

 Open the localhost:3000 to view the App in development mode on the local server.

 ### Backend Server

+To run this app on your local machine, cd to chirper-api-user and chirper-api-tweet on your terminal:

+* install all project dependencies with `npm install`
+* start the development server with `npm run dev`

 #### Tweet API